DU-Bii/accueil/README.md

 It includes

-- a description of the study cases
+- a description of the study cases;
-- links to the reference publications and data sourcezs
+- links to the reference publications and data sources;
-- scripts enabling to download the data from its original sources
+- scripts enabling to download the data from its original sources;
 - occasionally, small demo datasets derived from the raw data, in order to facilitate its use for the different courses of the diploma (Python, Unix, statistics with R, ...).

 Contact: Jacques.van-Helden@univ-amu.fr